stanislavstru/NestJS_Store_API/README.md

-# Quick Deployment API for Online Store
+# Quick Deployment API for Online Store (Serverless)

-This is an open-source solution for quickly deploying an API for an online store, featuring integrations with:
+This is an open-source solution for quickly deploying an API for an online store, fit for serverless systems, featuring integrations with:

 - **Google Maps** for address autocomplete
 - **Shippo** for shipping cost calculation